JimmyCerone/ideaBank/Idea Explorers/Sports projections are garbage..md

  - The projections for fantasy football were consistently off by greater than 50%.
 It was worse than #Random.

 ## Reflection
-- We are limited in our ability to predict the feature, perhaps best argued by [[Black Swan]].
+- We are limited in our ability to predict the feature, perhaps best argued by [[Black Swan by Nassim Taleb]].
 BUT it seems like ESPN is especially bad.
 	- There is no accounting for #Risk in player projections.
 The way to win a fantasy game is to have a few players blow up.
 That is better than lots of mediocre players.
 Yet a players variability is compressed into their average points and their projection (which is often way off).
 	- Sports projects should shift towards #Risk / variability models that attempt to predict variability, not quantity.